oroinc/documentation/dev_guide/web_api/index.rst

 To expand information about all methods available for the resource, click the **Expand Operations** link at the right-hand end of resource row.

-To switch between the collapsed list of available resources and the expanded state, click the **Show / hide** link at the right-hand end of the row.
+To switch between the collapsed list of available resources and the expanded state, click the **Show/hide** link at the right-hand end of the row.

 Examples